-No two situations are ever exactly the same, but as a general guide, these are the types of questions that could come up in a traditional or on demand interview.
+No two situations are ever exactly the same, but as a general guide, these are the types of questions that could come up in a traditional or online video interview.
 Here’s advice from Fast Company on how to answer six tricky interview questions honestly and impressively.

 1. Why don’t you tell me about yourself?